ml-jku/helm/README.md

 **Note** that by default the Procgen environments are created in the *memory* distribution mode, thus only the six environments as mentioned in the paper can be trained on, all others do not support the *memory* mode.

+By default a Tensorboard log is created which can be visualized by

+    tensorboard --logdir ./experiments

 ## LICENSE
 MIT LICENSE